woman taking a true break in a skii lodge instead of working on vacation

 Final Thoughts on Closing Your Laptop While on Vacation

-In the end, there’s no one-size-fits-all answer to the question of working on vacation—what works best depends on you, your family, and your business.
+In the end, there’s no one-size-fits-all answer to the question of whether working on vacation is healthy and acceptable—what works best depends on you, your family, and your business.
 It’s perfectly okay to make choices that feel right for where you are now and to give yourself the grace to change your approach as you and your needs evolve.

 Whether you decide to work a little or fully unplug, remember that vacations are about recharging.
 Embrace what brings you rest and balance so that you can return with fresh energy and renewed inspiration.